Gurr1/GACA/README.md

 start Curly brackets should be on the same lines.

+# Other Notes

+The PNG:s that store information saves in Channels according to:

+* Green - Height
+* Red   - Objects
+* Blue  - No Go Zone

 # Members of Project:
 Status | Username | Real name | Github account | CID